BAH Calculator

 BAH Diff

-Commonly referred to as BAH Diff, this is BAH specifically for service members living in government quarters who pay child support.
+Commonly referred to as BAH Diff, this is specifically for service members living in government quarters who pay child support.
+The amount is the difference between the BAH of a service member with a dependent and one without.
 Someone will not receive BAH Diff if the monthly amount they pay in child support is less than the amount of BAH Diff they would be eligible for.

-• The average rent in your area may have decreased significantly.
+- The average rent in the area you are PCSing may have decreased significantly.

 Overseas Housing Allowance

-As you may have guessed by the name, OHA is the equivalent of BAH for those service members who live off-base while stationed outside the 50 states.
-For example, those stationed in non-state US territories like Guam receive OHA rather than BAH.
-In addition to the rental and utility coverage it’s meant to pay for, it may also include an initial move-in housing allowance (MIHA).
-This is to defray the cost of initial expenses of moving somewhere outside the US.
+As you may have guessed by the name, Overseas Housing Allowance ( OHA ) is the BHA equivalent for service members who live off-base while stationed outside the 50 states.
+It is important to note that although Alaska and Hawaii are considered OCONUS moves , they qualify for BAH, not OHA.
+For example, those stationed in non-state United States territories like Guam receive OHA rather than BAH.
+In addition to paying for rental and utility coverage, it may also include an initial Move-In Housing Allowance (MIHA).
+This defrays the initial expenses of moving somewhere outside the US.
 When you arrive at your overseas station, check in with your nearest housing office to apply for your OHA and any MIHA reimbursement you may be entitled to.
-If the base has no such office, check with your CO.
+If the base has no such office, check with your commanding officer.

 OHA Calculator

-Just like BAH, there are a few attributing factors that go into how much OHA you will receive:
+Just like BAH, a few attributing factors determine how much OHA you receive:

-Also like BAH, the DTMO offers a handy and up-to-date OHA calculator.
-This way you can see exactly how much your payments will be at any eligible location in the world.
-And if you have any additional questions their OHA FAQ is pretty handy, too.
+Like BAH, the DTMO offers an up-to-date OHA calculator .
+This way, you can see exactly how much your payments will be at any eligible location worldwide.
+If you have any additional questions, their OHA FAQ is pretty handy, too.

-Technically called a Monthly Housing Allowance (MHA), all veterans attending school on the GI Bill receive funds to help offset the cost of rent just as they used to on active duty.
+A Monthly Housing Allowance (MHA) helps all Veterans attending school on the GI Bill receive funds to help offset the cost of rent just as they used to on active duty.
 All full-time graduate or undergraduate students receive payments for every month they are actively in school.
-So you don’t get them during months you’re not in class.
-The monthly amount was previously based on the zip code of your school’s official address.
-But it’s now based on the average rent in the zip code where the majority of your classes take place.
+So, you don’t get them during months you’re not in class.
+The monthly amount was previously based on the zip code of your school’s official address, but it’s now based on the average rent in the zip code where the majority of your classes take place.
 The rate is set at that of an E-5 with dependents in that location, regardless of your family status or most recent rank.

 Conclusion

-BAH gives service members the freedom to live off-base without digging into their savings whenever the rent is due.
-It means you and your family never have to weigh the downsides of living on base or waiting for an opening in base housing against the costs of living on your own, so rent costs are one less thing to worry about when moving.
-Now you can focus on the other things while settling into your new home, like learning about your new base, what the weather will be like, where the best schools are, and where to go for good grub — and you can find it all on our blog!
+BAH allows service members to live off-base without digging into their savings whenever the rent is due.
+It means you and your family never have to weigh the downsides of living or waiting for an opening in base housing against the costs of living on your own, so you don’t have rent costs to worry about when moving.
+Now, you can focus on the other things while settling into your new home, like learning about your new base, what the weather will be like, where the best schools are, and where to go for good grub.
+For more information on navigating your PCS move or getting settled into your new place, check out more on our blog.